wncc/learners-space/Web Development/Week 4/major_assignment.md

 Keep checking our [Announcements Channel](https://t.me/joinchat/AAAAAEM1ff5yT_ipGJ1pNw) on Telegram for updates on the course.

-We have tutorials on Backend Development with [Django]() coming up in the week after the next, on [Web Development](https://github.com/wncc/learners-space/tree/master/Web%20Development) from [Learners' Space](https://gymkhana.iitb.ac.in/~ugacademics/learnerspace_2020/index.php) by [WnCC](https://github.com/wncc) and Career Cell.
+We have tutorials on Backend Development with [Django]() coming up next week, on [Web Development](https://github.com/wncc/learners-space/tree/master/Web%20Development) from [Learners' Space](https://gymkhana.iitb.ac.in/~ugacademics/learnerspace_2020/index.php) by [WnCC](https://github.com/wncc) and Career Cell.

 <p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>